csanc195/Java-Disjoint/README.md

 <br>
 <b>List1 = {15,17,19}</b><br>
 <b>List2 = {2,4,6,7,8,9,10,11,12,13,14,21}</b><br>

-The iterators be updated as follows:
+The iterators be updated as follows:<br>

 <br><b>a = {15  15  15   15   15   15   15   15   15   15   15   15  17  19 null}</b><br>
 <br><b>b = {2    4   6    7    8   9    10   11   12   13   14   21  21  21}</b><br>

 After the a is assigned null the loop is no longer executed and the program returns true.
 This typical case caused both lists to be traversed in succession.
-In cases like this the complexity of the algorithm is O(N+M), with N and M being the number of elements on the lists one and two respectively.
+In cases like this the complexity of the algorithm is <b>O(N+M)</b>, with N and M being the number of elements on the lists one and two respectively.